 There's plenty to do around The Beaches, including shopping, dining, nightlife, parks, and more.
 Data provided by Walk Score and Yelp.

-Explore popular things to do in the area, including Adobar, Pop Music, and Japan Karate Do Kenseikan Canada.
+Explore popular things to do in the area, including Vital Life Vegan, East York Deli, and Pala 148.

 | Name | Category | Distance | Reviews |